chr1sbest/blog.chrisbest/public/about.md

 About this blog
 ---
-Built with Harpjs on top of Node.
+Built with Harp on top of Nodejs.
 Hosted on Heroku.
 Disqus for comments.

 **Adventures of a Self-Taught Developer**